FATE ONE: A Prophecy

 Her words have Terra’s curiosity.
 No studies nor bibles make mention of such apocryphal tales.
 In fact, most schoolings only covered the last couple hundred years or so regarding even Judah’s small but rich history.
 Yet, knowing Requiem’s insight, her lore is not to be doubted so abruptly.

 “To stop the looming threat and signal an end to the mutual bloodshed, four gods gave their lives to cease the conflict.
-They bestowed upon man the concept of ‘free will,’ as well as the entire world of Ogelna to live on as we saw fit… And as symbols of their sincerity, they also gave to mankind three swords forged of those gods.”
+They bestowed upon man the concept of ‘free will,’ as well as the entire world of Ogelna to live on as we saw fit… And as token of their sincerity, they also gave to mankind three swords forged of those gods.”

 She resumes after a brief pause as Terra sits up, speechless to the enlightening lecture.